kotohane/RLLearn/readme.md

 if using greedy method after 1000th step: 290840

-**The code has several logic problems, but the overall direction is right, i think**
+**The code has several logic problems, but the overall answer is reasonable, i think**

+## #2 q-table
+the problem is a simplified question how a robot arrange path towards the target.